The Grower’s Guide to Plant Sap Analysis

 3. The net level of nutrient ions (aka “sufficiency” or “excess”)

-If you need help interpreting a sap test, I’m happy to help interpret them alongside a Tissue Analysis and Recommendation.
+If you need help interpreting a sap test, I’m happy to help interpret them alongside a Tissue Analysis.
 I don’t do stand-alone sap recommendations without additional context.

 To dive into interpretation a bit more…